 According to Rick Hanson, in his book, Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness, our ancestors could basically make two kinds of mistakes:

 1. Believing there is a tiger in the bushes when there’s not.

 2. Believing there is no tiger in the bushes when there is.

 The cost of the first mistake is anxiety, but you get to live another day.
-The cost of the second mistake could be death.
-Consequently, our ancestors’ brains saw the first scenario as a success and stared learning that anxiety usually meant survival.
+The cost of the second mistake could be deadly.
+Consequently, our ancestors’ brains saw the first scenario as a success and started learning that anxiety usually meant survival.
 Hence, it was willing to make the first mistake over and over again.

 The cost of this is needless stress activation which may manifest as a constant background sense of unease — never being able to truly relax or feel happy and at peace.
 Chronic stress also has damaging consequences for your physical and mental health.

 In essence, your brain becomes afraid of not feeling afraid.
 In reality, most of us are pretty safe in our day-to-day lives.
 So, you don’t actually need to BE safer.
 You just need your brain to FEEL safer.
 You have to intentionally direct your brain to stop inflating threats and undervaluing resources.
 Hanson suggests that you go through the following exercise about whatever is worrying you:

 Be specific and concrete.
 He suggests that you “put a fence around it”.
 Give the threat some boundaries.
 For example, instead of “My health is falling apart as I age”.
 You might think “I have moderate arthritis in my right hip.”